alexisakira/alexisakira.github.io/_misc/rich.md

 ## Eat out strategically

 Never order drinks when you eat out unless your host covers it for you.
 When I pay myself, I just order tap water if it is safe to drink.
-(In some European countries like Germany, if you just say "water", they will bring bottled water.
+(In some European countries like Germany, if you just say "water", they will bring bottled water that costs a few euros.
 Do your research in advance how to order "tap water".)

 I like to drink coffee, but I usually drink coffee at home.
 Sometimes I go to Starbucks, but it is not for drinking coffee but to have a place to sit down with wifi.

 I like to drink beer, but I usually drink beer at home.
 There are a few exceptions, though.
 When I travel, it is fun to try local beer in a pub.
 When I go to the burger place [Chicago Fire Grill](https://chicagofiregrill.com/) at University City, I often have a beer because they are ridiculously cheap ($2).

 When you choose a restaurant, think about your purpose.
 Is it to have a nice meal with family and friends, or is it to just satisfy your hunger?
 If the purpose is to have a nice meal, and if you can afford it, you can choose whatever you want.
 But sometimes we need to eat out just because you are hungry, for instance during a road trip.
 In those cases, one of my top choices is to go to the Costco food court, where you can feed a family with less than $10 by buying their $1.5 hotdog.
 It's far cheaper than going to, say, McDonald's.
-Another option is to buy the $4.99 rotisserie chicken at Costco and eat it at the hotel room.
+Another option is to buy the $4.99 rotisserie chicken at Costco and eat it at a park or the hotel room.
 When I go to Atlanta, I try to eat at either the airport lounge (free) or the Emory dining hall ($11.5 all-you-can-eat with the meal plan).

-When you eat out with friends or coworkers, volunteer to pay the bill and ask the others to pay you in cash or Venmo.
+When you eat out with friends or coworkers, volunteer to pay the bill and ask the others to reimburse you in cash or Venmo.
 That way, you can accumulate more credit card points and defer the payment by one month.

 ## If possible, avoid rideshare

 Uber and Lyft are convenient but expensive.
-Before you travel, do a bit of research whether you can take public transportation.
+Before you travel, do a bit of research whether public transportation is available.
 My sample is limited, but for Atlanta and Washington, D.C., taking the train from the airport is quite cheap and convenient.
 Emory gives a free MARTA pass to faculty members not requiring parking (see [here](https://transportation.emory.edu/transit-subsidy)), so when I go to Atlanta, I just ride the train and bus to get around, which is fun.

 ## Embrace a minimalist lifestyle